CSS Media Features

 optional-paged

-Overflowing content in the block axis is exposed by allowing users to scroll to it, but page breaks can be manually triggered (such as via the break-inside property) to cause the following content to display on the following page.
-For example, slideshows.
+Overflowing content can be scrolled to, but manual page breaks (e.g. via the break-inside property) can cause following content to display on the next page.
+Example: slideshows.

 paged

-Content is broken up into discrete pages; content that overflows one page in the block axis is displayed on the following page.
-For example, printers, "Print Preview" functions, e-book readers.
+Content is broken into discrete pages; overflow is displayed on the following page.
+Example: printers, print preview, e-book readers.

 overflow-inline

 Describes the behavior of the device when content overflows the initial containing block in the inline axis.
-If scroll is specified, overflowing content in the inline axis is exposed by allowing users to scroll to it.
-If set to none, overflowing content is not displayed.
+If scroll, the user can scroll to overflowing content.
+If none, overflowing content is not displayed.

 color